Zzdragon66/stock-streaming-project/README.md

 * Why Kafka?
   * Kafak serves a stream data handler to feed data into spark and deep learning model
 * Design of kafka
-  * I utilize Python's multi-threading capabilities to simultaneously produce stock data, enhancing the throughput by exploiting parallelism.
+  * I initialize multiple k8s operators in airflow, where each k8s operator corresponds to single stock, therefore system can simultaneously produce stock data, enhancing the throughput by exploiting parallelism.
 Consequently, I partition the topic according to the number of stocks, allowing each thread to direct its data into a distinct partition, thereby optimizing the data flow and maximizing efficiency

 ### Cassandra Database Design